TERRY & JULIE

 My name came from the Golden Book Sailor Dog.
 I had people from 70 to 3 recognize me from the book and it made them smile.
 I liked that.

 Scuppers was a perfect name for me because my parents had a 34′ sailboat when they brought me home (scuppers are drains in the cockpit of a boat).
 But I’m the Camping Dog now.

 Traveling was a challenge for me but I loved that the 3 of us were living together in a small space.
 I wasn’t much of a walker the last year or so; there were just too many good things to sniff at so it took me a long time to go very far.
 But I sure did enjoy exploring the world one smell at a time!

 Terry and Julie might have sold me, to upgrade to a new rig, but they sure enjoyed their travels while it lasted.
 I’ll always be part of the WeMeander story so here’s a little more about me.
-You might wonder why I was named Percy?
+You might wonder why they named me Percy?
 It comes from an artwork Terry did many years ago where he had a mythical character, Percy Seeks, who used to go on great adventures.
-Maybe Percy isn’t so mythical anymore because here I am – ready to take them on some wonderful adventures.
+Maybe Percy wasn’t so mythical anymore – I took them on some wonderful adventures.
 Now I’m taking the new owners to make new memories.